thekolaj/1.3_WAR_the_card_game/README.md

         - create empty captured list

 1. ### Handle Game ending
-    - At the start of every loop, when checking if deck is empty
+    - At the end of every loop, when checking if deck is empty
     - Check if captured cards deck is also empty
     - During war, before shuffling captured, check if both decks have at least 5 cards
     - Once triggered, `print` out the winning player and congratulate them for their "Skill".